VandyHacks/vh-hackpack-chrome-ext/README.md

 ### Credit

-Inspiration for this Hackpack README came from TreeHack's chrome extension: https://github.com/TreeHacks/hackpack-chrome-ext
+Inspiration for this hackpack came from TreeHack's chrome extension: https://github.com/TreeHacks/hackpack-chrome-ext